 SISO and UFI take a deeper dive to offer insight into how the show teams managed the testing component, collaborated instead of competed, and provided a safe marketplace for the buyers and sellers who were ready to get back to business and meet face-to-face.

 Looking Back

 In February 2020, the three shows were held in Las Vegas as part of Fashion Week before the industry shut down in March.
-The biannual shows, typically held in February and August to coincide with seasonal buying cycles, had one of their most successful years ever.
-To get a feel for the vibe, check out highlights of 2020 MAGIC or the sizzle reel from OFFPRICE 2020.
+The biannual shows,

 Go LIVE Together Video Highlights Success